What you aren’t told

 It is worth noting that not all annuities are created equal:

-- some now have different options and levels of protections (each at a cost)
+- some now have different options and levels of protections (each comes at a cost)

-- some are now market-linked (but will not be tax-free)
+- some are now market-linked (and will be taxable)

 - a few have limited principal protection

 Nevertheless, annuities will always be very expensive due to:

 - anti-selection of risk by Customers, driving up the costs for the Product Issuer

 There’s wisdom in an old insurance industry saying … “annuities are sold, not bought“…

 Traditional equity release mortgage products